In the midst of this year of suffering

 Crying out for God’s mercy.

-DR. NICHOLE M. FLORES is assistant professor of religious studies at the University of Virginia.
+Dr. Nichole M. Flores is associate professor of religious studies and director of the health, ethics, and society minor at the University of Virginia.
 She speaks, writes and teaches about the significance of Catholic ethics in plural social, political, and ecclesial contexts.
-Her first book, The Aesthetics of Solidarity: Our Lady of Guadalupe and American Democracy will be available from Georgetown University Press in July 2021.
+Her first book, The Aesthetics of Solidarity: Our Lady of Guadalupe and American Democracy is available from Georgetown University Press.
 In 2015, Dr. Flores was honored with the Catherine Mowry LaCugna Award for best academic essay in Catholic theology from the Catholic Theological Society of America.

 Dr. Flores earned an A.B. in government from Smith College, an M.Div. from Yale Divinity School, and a Ph.D. in theological ethics from Boston College.